coleifer/vedis-python/docs/quickstart.rst

 .. code-block:: pycon

     >>> from vedis import Vedis
-    >>> db = Vedis(':memory:')  # Create an in-memory database.
+    >>> db = Vedis(':mem:')  # Create an in-memory database.
 Alternatively you could supply a filename for an on-disk database.
     >>> db['k1'] = 'v1'
     >>> db['k1']
     'v1'